-- 6.2a: Adults and - 6.2b: Children
+- 6.2a: Adults . - 6.2b: Children .

-Measuring the number of consumers who consumed more local/regional agricultural products will vary depending on recipient activities and types of stakeholders engaged.
-The "Data Collection Considerations" section within the Program Evaluation Framework outlines methods for measuring consumption change through surveys, separate studies, measuring digital traffic, and tracking transactions and/or returning customers.
+Methods to document the number of adults and children who consumed more local/regional agricultural products will vary depending on recipient activities and types of stakeholders engaged.
+The "Data Collection Considerations" section within the Program Evaluation Framework outlines methods for measuring consumption changes through surveys, separate studies, measuring digital traffic, and tracking transactions and/or returning customers.
 Recipients who are required to collect this data will identify an appropriate method for establishing baseline and updated consumption-related data to report on this indicator.